neocotic/convert-svg/packages/convert-svg-to-webp/README.md

 ## Bugs

-If you have any problems with this package or would like to see changes currently in development you can do so [here](https://github.com/neocotic/convert-svg/issues).
+If you have any problems with this package or would like to see changes currently in development, you can do so [here](https://github.com/neocotic/convert-svg/issues).

 ## Contributors

 If you want to contribute, you're a legend!
 Information on how you can do so can be found in [CONTRIBUTING.md](https://github.com/neocotic/convert-svg/blob/main/CONTRIBUTING.md).
 We want your suggestions and pull requests!

 A list of all contributors can be found in [AUTHORS.md](https://github.com/neocotic/convert-svg/blob/main/AUTHORS.md).

 ## License

-Copyright © 2022 neocotic
+Copyright © 2025 neocotic

 See [LICENSE.md](https://github.com/neocotic/convert-svg/raw/main/LICENSE.md) for more information on our MIT license.